myzodev/octobercms-boilerplate/README.md

 - **Basic JavaScript & SASS structure**: Organized folder structure for custom frontend development.
 - **TailwindCSS**: A utility-first CSS framework for rapid UI development.
 - **Alpine.js**: A minimal, declarative JavaScript framework for adding interactivity.
-- **ESLint**: A linter to help identify and fix potential JavaScript issues and enforce coding standards.
 - **Prettier**: A code formatter to ensure consistent code styling across the project.
 - **Vite**: A fast and optimized build tool for modern web projects.